AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingAnomalyDetectionModel.md

-# Creating Similarity-Based Recommendation Model
+# Creating Anomaly Detection Model

 Hello guys!
 Today, I will be showing you on how to create a similarity-based model that could predict the likelihood that the player will buy the item.